Dimonade/geoplotnik/README.md

 - Execute the application: `uv run src/geoplotnik/main.py`;
 - Navigate to the newly open page in your browser, or go to `127.0.0.1:8050`;
   _the address of the `Dash` application is printed in the terminal._

+## Usage

+Upon loading the application, a default dataset appears.
+If you have not set a default data loaction, a dummy set is  used.

+### Default values

+It is possible to use a `DEFAULT_DATA` environment variable to set the defalut data location.
+The parameter can be set either in the invoking terminal, or in a `.env` file.